Ford Orion

 The Ford Orion is a small family car (C-segment in Europe) that was produced by Ford Europe from 1983 until 1993.
 A total of 3,534,239 units were sold during the car's ten-year production life.

 The Ford Orion was based on the Ford Escort, but instead of the Escort's hatchback, the Orion had a separate boot, making it a four-door saloon.
 Visually, the Ford Orion's notchback rear end and greater rear overhang made it readily distinguishable from the Escort.

+The nameplate Orion is derived from the constellation, named after a Greek hunter.